+Introduction

-Introduction Burlington Technical Center (BTC) provides students with the opportunity to explore careers and acquire skills in comprehensive technical programs of study.
-All students are supported in working toward individual goals through immersive, hands-on study with highly trained professional instructors, experts in their career fields, in state-of-the-art labs and classrooms, and through experiential learning opportunities.
+Burlington Technical Center (BTC) provides students with the opportunity to explore careers and acquire skills in comprehensive technical programs of study.
+All students are supported in working toward individual goals through immersive, hands-on learning with highly trained and industry certified professional instructors, experts in their career fields, in state-of-the-art labs and classrooms, and through experiential learning opportunities.
+Students will find themselves in a program with peers who are passionate about their learning and want to develop college career opportunities for themselves after high school.